WorkplaceX/workplacex.github.io/code.md

 ## Hello World

 Render simple "Hello World" text to the web application.
 The class AppMain represents the main application and derives from frameworks AppJson class.
-The parameter less constructor is used for json deserialization.
+The parameterless constructor is used for json deserialization.
 The second constructor is used when the object is created programmatically.
 For example with the extension method ComponentCreate();

 ```csharp
 public class AppMain : AppJson